awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.03.md

 The following program shows how to increment the `rating` for a movie\.
 Each time you run it, the program increments this attribute by one\.

-1. Copy and paste the following program into a file named `MoviesItemOps04.html`:
+1. Copy the following program and paste it into a file named `MoviesItemOps04.html`\.

    ```
    <!--